-As at 31st December 2022, the institution specific CCyB rate for the Bank is 0.65% (2021: 0.0%).
+As at 31st December 2023, the institution specific CCyB rate for the Bank is 1.33% (2022: 0.65%).
 The buffer requirement is based on the relevant risk weight assets multiplied by the specific buffer rate.

-The FPC announced a further increase in the UK countercyclical capital buffer from 1% to 2% to be effective from July 2023.
+This incorporates the FPC announced increase in the UK countercyclical capital buffer from 1% to 2% which became effective from July 2023.

-Further information for years 2022 and 2021 can be found within Annex 1, template KM1.
+Further information for years 2023 and 2022 can be found within Annex 1, template KM1.